 • Bulimia: What is it Really About?

 As with anorexia, bulimia exists along a continuum.
 Some people who are so entrenched in the disease that they vomit after every meal.
 They have completely destroyed their digestive systems and have caused permanent damage to their bodies.
+Then there are people who occasionally make themselves vomit when they eat too much or become upset.
+Full Article

 • The Media Has it All Wrong